Sulfanyl

-Sulfanyl (•), also known as the mercapto radical, hydrosulfide radical, or hydridosulfur, is a simple radical molecule consisting of one hydrogen and one sulfur atom.
-The radical appears in metabolism in organisms as H2S is detoxified.
+Sulfanyl (HS•), also known as the mercapto radical, hydrosulfide radical, or hydridosulfur, is a simple radical molecule consisting of one hydrogen and one sulfur atom.
+The S-H distance in the radical is 0.134 nm.
+The radical is also proposed to be formed by the action of ultraviolet radiation on hydrogen sulfide.
+A wavelength of 190 nm gives maximum absorption.

+Gaseous sulfanyl

 Sulfanyl is one of the top three sulfur-containing gasses in gas giants such as Jupiter and is very likely to be found in brown dwarfs and cool stars.
 It was originally discovered by Margaret N. Lewis and John U. White at the University of California in 1939.
 They observed molecular absorption bands around 325 nm belonging to the system designated by 2Σ+ ← 2Πi.
 They generated the radical by means of a radio frequency discharge in hydrogen sulfide.
 HS• is formed during the degradation of hydrogen sulfide in the atmosphere of the Earth.
 This may be a deliberate action to destroy odours or a natural phenomenon.

-The organic analogue of sulfanyl is thiyl radical with the formula RS., where R = alkyl or aryl.

-Natural occurrence

 Absorption lines of sulfanyl in space were first detected in the infrared by Yamamura (2000) in a star R And.
 In the sun •SH was detected at several ultraviolet wavelengths: 326.0459, 327.5468, 328.9749, 330.0892 and 330.1112 nm.

 Sulfanyl has been detected in interstellar gas, and it is possibly present in comets.